Brixsta/Algorithms/README.md

 # Algorithms

-- Coding Algorithms for DSA
+- Coding Algos for DSA